BYLAWS OF THE BOARD OF TRUSTEES (View / Download .PDF)

 The System derives its authority from a charter issued provisionally by the University of the State of New York Education Department on June 27, 1958 and made absolute on March 29, 1963.

 2. Purposes.
-To provide assistance and services to member libraries and to extend and improve library service to those areas or special populations not served by public libraries.
+To provide assistance and services to member libraries, helping libraries to meet community needs, and to extend and improve library service to those areas or special populations not served by public libraries.

 3. Membership.
 The Board shall be composed of twelve Trustees, three residents each from Hamilton, Saratoga, Warren, and Washington Counties.
 An employee of the System or of a member library shall be ineligible for election as a SALS Trustee.
 No person otherwise qualified shall be barred from membership on the Board by reason of sex, race, color, religion, or place of national origin, except that each Trustee shall be a citizen of the United States of America.

 Trustees shall be elected by a majority vote of the trustees of the participating libraries in SALS who are present at the SALS Annual Meeting.
 The term of office, which shall begin immediately upon adjournment of the annual meeting of SALS, shall be for five years.
 No Trustee may serve more than two full terms consecutively, except where previously appointed or elected to fill an unexpired term.
 In the event that no nomination is submitted at the annual meeting the Board shall, as soon as possible, fill by appointment the vacancy for that calendar year.
 At the next annual meeting the membership shall elect a person to fill the remainder of the term created by the vacancy.

 In the event of resignation, death, non-residency, or inability to serve, a successor shall be elected by a majority vote of the entire number of the remaining Trustees of the Board to serve until the next annual meeting, when the remainder of the unexpired term shall be filled by regular nomination and election.